sxiii/linux-downloader/README.md

 3. Adding more distributions

 ## Notes
-* automation is in the main script
+* automation.sh is in the main script
-* all URL/mirror/HTTP scraping are done in the distrofunctions.sh file
+* distrofunctions.sh contains all URL/mirror/HTTP scraping stuff

 Feel free to do a pull request or ask me to add your favourite distro in the issues.
 NB: I prefer the distros updated at least in 2019 or later.